quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-setup.md

 Production-ready setup for FileBrowser Quantum and OnlyOffice behind Traefik reverse proxy with automatic HTTPS certificates from Let's Encrypt.

 {{% alert context="info" %}}
-This guide is based on a community-contributed configuration.
+This guide is community-contributed.
 Special thanks to [@Kurami32](https://github.com/Kurami32) for sharing this working setup!
 {{% /alert %}}

 ## Overview

-In this guide we will setup **Traefik** with **Docker provider** and **Labels** within **FileBrowser Quantum** and **OnlyOffice**.
-You can use this guide as reference, or if you want you can copy-paste all from here, but remember to change all the fake info here with your own.
+In this guide we'll use Docker (compose) for setup **FileBrowser Quantum** and **OnlyOffice** behind **Traefik** Reverse Proxy for a production-ready deployment.
+You can use this guide as reference, if you want you can copy-paste all from here, but remember to change all the fake/changed info here with your own.

-This configuration will give you:
+This guide will cover:
-- ✅ **Automatic HTTPS and certificate renewal** with Let's Encrypt certificates, all managed automatically by Traefik.
+- ✅ **Automatic HTTPS and certificate renewal** with Let's Encrypt certificates, this is managed automatically by Traefik.
-- ✅ **Secure JWT authentication** between services.
+- ✅ **Secure JWT authentication** between services (FileBrowser and OnlyOffice).
-- ✅ **Docker labels-based** configuration.
+- ✅ **Docker with Traefik labels** configuration for the services.
 - ✅ **Production-ready** with proper security headers.

 ## Pre-requisites

 - Docker and Docker Compose installed.
-- **Domain name** with a DDNS provider configured.
+- A valid **Domain name** with a DDNS provider configured.
+Required for Let's Encrypt DNS Challenge.
 - **DDNS provider** ([Dynu](https://www.dynu.com/Resources/Tutorials/DynamicDNS/GettingStarted), Cloudflare, DuckDNS, etc) - [See supported providers](https://doc.traefik.io/traefik/https/acme/#providers)
 - Basic understanding of Traefik, Docker, and Docker compose in general.

 {{% alert context="warning" %}}
-You **must** have a valid domain name and have your DDNS provider configured for Let's Encrypt to work.
-Local IP addresses directly will not work.
+You **must** have a valid domain name, and have your DDNS provider configured pointing to your domain for Let's Encrypt to work.
+If your use Local IPs directly in Traefik, will not work.

-However, if you don't have you own domain, you can bind your local IP or hostname to your DDNS provider, and use one free domain that they offer **but** I'm not sure how will work when exposing services publicly.
+However, if you don't have you own domain, you can bind your local IP or hostname to your DDNS provider and use one of the free domains that they offer **but** I'm not sure if will work when exposing services publicly.
 {{% /alert %}}

 ## Directory Structure

-This should be your final directory structure if you followed all the steps well:
+This should be your final directory structure if you followed all the steps correctly:

 {{% alert context="info" %}}
-**Note:** The `.env` files on each directory of the services are docker environment files, they should go on the root folder of each service that you want to deploy (they are with fake info, so make sure that you replace that info with your own), in this case we are deploying three services **Traefik**, **Filebrowser Quantum** and **OnlyOffice**.
+**Note:** The `.env` files on each directory of the services are environment files used for store sensitive information, they should go on the root folder of each service that you want to deploy, in this case, we are deploying three services **Traefik**, **Filebrowser Quantum** and **OnlyOffice**.

+Make sure to replace all the info of the `.env` files with your own.
 {{% /alert %}}

 ```